marcolbx/VRGame-Zenject/README.md

 Welcome to my sample code project.

-The whole game was made by me and a used some assets which I have obtained from the Unity Asset Store.
+The whole game was made by me and I used some assets which I have obtained from the Unity Asset Store.